|

 the shelf without the risk of theft, inactive, or

-cold cards are kept on the shelf.
+"cold cards" are kept on the shelf.
 So if the card is stolen

-without being purchased, it won't
+without being purchased, it simply won't

 work.
 It's pretty straightforward in concept, however, the

-activation process takes some work.
+activation process involves some technology.

 How does POSA work?
-Basically,

 the store's sales